dprgarner/battlebot-server/readme.md

 - Simple spectator stream page (dump JSON for now)
 -- Maybe try GraphQL subscriptions and Apollo because it's hip and trendy -- Closed information updates
--- Start with Rock-Paper-Scissors Xtreem
+- Start with Rock-Paper-Scissors
+- How can Victor allow for a more forgiving pattern?
+-- Perhaps Victor patterns should be game-specific.